gruvin/gmaple/README.md

 packaging. :-P I actually quite like it.
 Great branding, in any case.

 ## Diptrace, huh?

-I hadn't heard of Diptrace until the day I started this project.
-A member of the Particle™ (formally Spark™) community put me onto it.
-At first, I was pessimistic, quite sure it would turn out to be yet another expensive, limited, awkward CAD attempt.
-But I had a personal recommendation to make it worth my while and boy was I pleasantly surprised.
-I found the software really nice to use.
+A member of the [Particle™](https://particle.io) (formally Spark™) community put me onto it.
+I really like it.

-Best of all, the free version has considerably fewer limitations than the every popular Eagle -- generous 300 pin limit, no board size limits (YAY!) two signal layers (at least two inner plane layers permitted) and everything else pretty much wide open -- including Gerber output, 3D export and more.
-Nice.
+2016-11-08: It looks as though Diptrace doesn't offer the free licence I enjoyed back in 2014?
+That appears to be $75 now.

 ## What about Eagle?
+There's no comparion.
+[Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more professional style user iunterface, IMO.
+Licensed versions are also considerably cheaper than Eagle.

-Eagle is $700 minimum for me, because some of my board designs, ex. [gruvin9x](https://github.com/gruvin/gruvin9x), are simply larger than Eagle's free version limits.
-That and frankly, I strongly dislike Eagle's severely dated user interface.
+Eagle is $700 minimum for me, because some of my board are larger than Eagle's free version limits.
+Example: [gruvin9x](https://github.com/gruvin/gruvin9x).
+No way I can justify that amount of coin, especially for a program I frankly don't even like.

+## KiCAD Still my Favourite

+I still use KiCAD for most my designs.
+Compeltely free, open source and highly capable.

 ## Creative Commons License

-This gMaple-mini project is licensed to match the original Maple design: Creative Commons share-a-like CC-BY-SA 2.0
+gMaple-mini is licensed to match the original Leaflabs design: Creative Commons share-a-like CC-BY-SA 2.0